 Curbside rent and utility assistance is available for Mecklenburg County residents at 500-A Spratt St on Monday - Friday from 8:30am – 5:00pm.
 Payments are made directly to the landlord or utility company.

-The Free Store and Furniture Bank are closed at this time.
+The Free Store is now open by appointment.
+The Furniture Bank remains closed at this time.

 CharMeck Responds Coalition has resources and volunteer opportunities regarding official city/county COVID-19 relief efforts.

 Elevation Outreach is maintaining a comprehensive list of volunteer opportunities to assist with COVID-19 related needs, including remote opportunities.

 Share Charlotte is maintaining a list of volunteer needs, including things that can be done from home.
 Ideas include writing cards, serving as daily callers to check on elderly and infirmed neighbors, data analyses, and more>>